Model Predictive Control with Environment Adaptation for Legged Locomotion: Locomotion-Enhancing Features

 \subsection{Force Robustness}

 Similar to the considerations on mobility, in order to effectively compensate for disturbances acting on the system, robustness in the \gls{grfs} is required.
-The closer the GRF is to the friction cone boundary, the less lateral force can be generated to compensate for perturbations.
+The closer the GRF is to the friction cone boundary, the less lateral force is available to compensate for perturbations.
 An approach penalizing \gls{grfs} that are in the vicinity of the cone boundaries has been proposed in \cite{Focchi2016, Fahmi2020TRO} inside the \gls{wbc}.
 These \gls{wbc} based approaches instantaneously generate \gls{grfs} that are as close as possible to the normals of the cones while yielding the prescribed resultant wrench on the robot base.
-However, \gls{wbc} does not account for the future state of the robot and hence, it leaves some room for the \gls{nmpc} to compensate for the contact normal estimation error and external disturbances.
+However, \gls{wbc} does not account for the future state of the robot and hence, it leaves some room for the \gls{nmpc} to compensate for the contact normal estimation error and recover from external disturbances.
 Introducing these margins on \gls{grfs} from the cone boundaries is especially important in some scenarios, such as the one reported in simulation in Section \ref{sim:vshaped_wall}.

 In this paper, we adopt a similar idea to \cite{Focchi2016, Fahmi2020TRO} and introduce the additional cost term \eqref{eq:force_robustness} in the \gls{nmpc}, which penalizes the tangential components of \gls{grfs} in the contact frame $\mathcal{K}$ (see Fig. \ref{fig:hyqScheme}) to obtain the resultant \gls{grfs} as close as possible to the contact normals.
 The weight matrix $\mx{P}$ used in this cost is defined in Table \ref{tab:nmpc_weights} (Section \ref{sec:results}).
+Note that it is required to penalize the $X$-$Y$ components higher than $Z$ component of \gls{grfs} in the contact frame to achieve this behaviour.